mzpqnxow/build-silc-debian/README.md

 # build-silc-debian
-Files and instructions for building a silc client and server on a modern Debian system
+Files and instructions for building a loopback only silc client and server on a modern Debian system

 ## The silc project is dead

 The silc project is dead and has been for quite some time, but some people prefer to use it.
 I am one of those people, and it has been a pain to build it.
 In fact, it is a pain just to find the tarballs to build.
 This is a guide and it also contains the tarballs to use to build.
-This guide is intended for a single server loopback only silc configuration- a "private" chat
+This guide is intended for a single server loopback only silc configuration- a "private" chat, even on localhost- it at least prevents simple tcpdump sniffing, which is better than nothing

+## The process

+The process is straightforward and simple, tracking down the silcd and silc client tarballs are not so simple.
+This should save you (or me) some time in the future

 ## Install Debian prerequisites